EnolEther/JMakisSite/README.md

 + Implement TDD with foreman, guard, and spork
 + Fix & improve global styling
-+ Clean up styling on photography pages to be pretier while using responsive format
++ Clean up styling on photography pages to be prettier while using responsive format
 + Finalize page contents!
 + Improve footer design.
 Work towards a sticky footer with a navbar and responsive design elements.

 Implemented Features

 + Flickr API calls on my Photography pages
-+ Markdown rendering with rdiscount on Notes page and implemented bootstraps's tab.js
++ Markdown rendering with redcarpet on Notes page and implemented bootstraps's tab.js
++ Markdown code block syntax highlighting implemented with rouge